shdwmtr/zex/README.md

 # Z-Explorer (zex)

-A fast, keyboard-first file explorer, built using the same [GPU-accelerated UI framework that powers Zed](https://www.gpui.rs/).
+A fast, keyboard-first file explorer with a built-in disk usage analyzer, built using the same [GPU-accelerated UI framework that powers Zed](https://www.gpui.rs/).

-Most file managers either try to be a full desktop shell or a bare-bones list of files. zex sits in between: a native, single-purpose window for moving things around your filesystem, with a Zed-flavored dark UI and no browser hiding underneath it.
+A native, single-purpose window for moving things around your filesystem and seeing where your disk space went, with a Zed-flavored dark UI and no browser hiding underneath it.

 ## Features